intel/llvm/sycl/doc/EnvironmentVariables.md

 If this environment variable is not set, the preferred work-group size for reductions is implementation defined.

 Note that conflicting configuration tuples in the same list will favor the last entry.
 For example, a list `cpu:32,gpu:32,cpu:16` will set the preferred work-group size of reductions to 32 for GPUs and 16 for CPUs.
 This also applies to `*`, for example `cpu:32,*:16` sets the preferred work-group size of reductions on all devices to 16, while `*:16,cpu:32` sets the preferred work-group size of reductions to 32 on CPUs and to 16 on all other devices.

-### `SYCL_IN_MEM_CACHE_EVICTION_THRESHOLD`

-`SYCL_IN_MEM_CACHE_EVICTION_THRESHOLD` accepts a string value of the form "ProgramCacheSize:KernelCache_size:FastKernelCacheSize", where ProgramCacheSize, KernelCacheSize, and FastKernelCacheSize are the maximum size of the in-memory Program, kernel, and fast kernel cache.
-Cache eviction is performed when the cache size exceeds the threshold.
-The thresholds are specified in bytes and parsed as integers.

-The default value is "0:0:0" which means that eviction is disabled.

 ## Range Rounding Environment Variables